seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **NERISSA**
 And pardon me, my gentle Gratiano;
-For that same scrubbed boy, the doctor’s clerk,
+For that same scrubbed boy, the doctor's clerk,
 In lieu of this last night did lie with me.

 **GRATIANO**